-Here you can select the time in minutes(10, 35, 40, 60), if you select 15 minutes, Retainful will wait 15 minutes for a customer to purchase.
-If the cart is not completed successfully, then it will be considered abandoned.
+Here you can select the time in minutes(10, 35, 40, 60).
+If you select 15 minutes, Retainful will wait 15 minutes for a customer to purchase.
+If the cart is not completed successfully, it will be considered abandoned.

 Example: A customer adds an item to his cart at 10:00 am.
-If he did not complete it by 10:15, then the cart will be considered as abandoned.
+If he did not complete it by 10:15, the cart would be considered abandoned.

 Once the cart’s status is abandoned, it will initiate a recovery email sequence.

-If the same person abandons multiple carts with the same items, the same email address from the same IP address, only one of them will be considered for email sequence.
-The rest will be marked as duplicate.
+If the same person abandons multiple carts with the same items, the same email address from the same IP address, only one of them will be considered for email sequence, and the rest will be marked as duplicates.